Glossary

 Number of employees

-The number of employees in the Uzin Utz Group is determined taking into account part-time employees on a pro-rata basis (full-time equivalent).
+The number of employees in the UZIN UTZ Group is determined by including part-time employees on a pro rata basis (full-time equivalents).

 O